IBM-Cloud/vpc-flowlogs/README.md

 ## Download the flowlog files

-See [actions](./actions) for a python based cli tool to download the flow logs.
+See [actions](./actions) for a python based cli tool to download the flow logs and test out the code.